Cavendish Square: History

 The square features in Robert Louis Stevenson's novel Dr Jekyll and Mr Hyde as the home of Dr Lanyon, Jekyll's former best friend.

 The bronze statue on the south side is of (William) George Frederick Cavendish Bentinck (1802–1848).
 Known simply as Lord George Bentinck, he was MP for King's Lynn, Norfolk.
 The statue is by Thomas Campbell and was erected in 1848.
 A statue of Prince William, Duke of Cumberland was erected in 1770, following his defeat of Charles Edward Stuart at Culloden in 1746, but was removed in the 1860s after public opinion of him had changed.
-The plinth remained empty until 2012, when it housed a temporary artwork Written in Soap, A Plinth Project.
+The plinth remained empty until 2012, when it housed a temporary artwork Written in Soap, A Plinth Project; a similar sculpture but made in soap gradually eroded until it was removed in 2016.

 The square was targeted on 17 December 1992 by the Provisional Irish Republican Army, 15 minutes after another small bomb at John Lewis.
 Four people were injured in total.

 Parking

 Underground is vehicle parking for 521 cars and 83 motorcycles.
 Operated by Q-Park, it is promoted for Oxford Street.
 It unusually has the form of a double helix (a twin-start screw).
 Vehicles are parked on either side of a continuously descending right-hand helix with one-way traffic.
-At the bottom, cars are directed diametrically across, to find a left-hand ascending helix, also one-way with parking on either side, sandwiched between the turns of the descending helix.
-It has no pedestrian lift (as of 2013).
-Parking near the beginning or end makes shortest walks.
+At the bottom, cars are directed diametrically across, to find a left-hand one way ascending helix, with parking on either side sandwiched between the turns of the descending helix.
+Parking near the beginning or end makes for the shortest walk.
 But having hoped for the latter and finding them full will result in the need for a second pass.
 Oxford Circus (corner-to-corner 150 m south-east), a slightly longer journey by any southern approach along John Prince's Street, is where two main shopping streets meet.

 By 2022 a pedestrian lift had been installed, which rises to an exit on the south side of Cavendish Square.
 The excavated location under most of the middle of Cavendish Square was originally dug as an access shaft for construction of the Victoria Line Underground in the mid-1960s, with a further horizontal access tunnel towards Oxford Circus station.
 The excavation was adapted for the car park after completion of this.